Investigators' toolkit

 Although all concerns need to be taken seriously, it’s sometimes helpful to bear in mind what risk category the case has been assigned to.

-Many green cases will not require a formal investigation and an informal resolution will do.
-Find out about informal resolutions in the investigation procedure.
+Many green cases won’t require a formal investigation and an informal resolution will do.
+Find out about informal resolutions in the investigation procedure

 Investigation process